-12.7.1 Sharpen
+12.7.1 Sharpen the Saw Chain

-Use chain and bar in sets to equalize wear.
-Keep chain sharp to make faster cuts and reduce energy required to make the cuts.
+Use a saw chain and bar in sets to equalize the wear.
+Keep the saw chain sharp to make faster cuts and reduce the energy required to make the cuts.

 IMPORTANT!
-Refer to the Oregon® Mechanical Timber Handbook for instructions on sharpening the saw chain.
+Refer to the Oregon® Mechanical Timber Handbook for instructions to sharpen the saw chain.
 This manual is available on the Wallenstein website under Support>Manuals.

-- Before sharpening, clean the saw chain to remove dirt, debris and bar oil so it can be inspected thoroughly. - Inspect for broken, cracked, damaged or missing chain parts. - Look for signs of excessive chain stretch.
-Stretch indicates wear occurring to the flange of the rivet and holes in the drive links. - Inspect the chain chassis for abnormal wear patterns, which are indicators of issues with the guide bar and drive socket - Discard the chain if it has broken, parts are missing, there is excessive stretch, or it has loose rivets.
+- Before you sharpen the saw chain, clean the saw chain to remove dirt, debris and bar oil. - Inspect the saw chain for broken, cracked, damaged or missing parts. - Look for signs of excessive chain stretch.
+Stretch indicates wear occurring to the flange of the rivet and holes in the drive links. - Inspect the saw chain chassis for abnormal wear patterns, which are indicators of issues with the guide bar and drive socket. - Discard the saw chain if it has broken, parts are missing, there is excessive stretch, or it has loose rivets.

-12.7.2 Remove or Replace the Saw Chain
+12.7.2Remove or Replace the Saw Chain